 The featured image pops up at the top of your article, either above your heading, or below, depending on how your article layout is set up.
-(If you use a custom page builder you can make the featured image appear wherever you want.)
+(If you use a custom page builder like Elementor you can make the featured image appear wherever you want.)

 It also pops up in Facebook, Twitter or other social media channels when someone shares your article.
 It’s a great way to lure people into clicking through to your website.
 (Because it’s much easier to sell to someone when they’re on your website, than when they’re swamped with junk on Facebook.)